wind-m05/wind-m05.github.io/_posts/2023-2-11-2D-heat-diffusion-model-reduction.md

 cover: '/assets/images/model-reduction/model_reduction_cover.png'
 ---

 This project focusses on describing the temperature distribution evolution of a 2D plate with as few equations as possible.
 In particular we will be interested in the [heat diffusion](https://en.wikipedia.org/wiki/Heat_equation) process that takes place as a result of individual heat loads $u_1$ and $u_2$ applied on the surface.
 The equations will be approximated by using a [Galerkin projection](https://en.wikipedia.org/wiki/Galerkin_method) onto the heat diffusion equation.
 The fourier basis will be exploited to utilize its orthogonality properties.
 After which the [POD](https://en.wikipedia.org/wiki/Proper_orthogonal_decomposition) basis will be defined from a high dimensional data set to represent the heat diffusion equations in only a few ordinary differential equations.
+Before we start with the derivations, in the video below you can see the main results.

+<div>{%- include extensions/youtube.html id='GkOMrms2zYk' -%}</div>

 # Heat diffusion equation
 Firstly, the given heat diffusion equation is stated as follows.